sassoftware/sas-studio-custom-steps/DQ - Create QKB Reference Tables/README.md

 *Note:*  This custom step has no input and output tables; therefore, it is intended to be executed in Standalone mode.

 After running this custom step, you may want to consider adding the created SAS library to your **autoexec** in *SAS Studio* or *SAS Environment Manager*.
+If you add **libname SASDQREF <output_path>**, then the delivered steps that reference the QKB will use your newly created tables.

 ## User Interface